zerasul/mdbook_en/14sound/sound.md

 ## Music & Sound Example

-After seeing how the sound system is composed; the Drivers and how to create the sound or music, we are going to create an example, in where we can reproduce different sounds and music depending on the different buttons that we press.
-This example, you can find it in the repository of examples that accompanies this book.
-This example corresponds to the folder _ej15.musicandsound_; where we can find both the code and the resources.
+After seeing how the sound system is composed; the Drivers and how to create the sound or music, We are going to see tow examples; the first example we are going to se the original XGM Driver, and all the functions related.

+The second example, we are going to use the new XGM2 Driver; also, we are going to see the related functions for use with this Driver.
+Of course in both examples, we are going to see how to import all the resources.

+### XGM

-First of all, we are going to show how to import music resources or sound effects using the _rescomp_ tool, which is in charge of reading the files and converting them to binary.
+Let's check the first example that you can find in the Github Repository that companies this book; the folder with this example is _ej15.musicandsound_.
+We are going to show how to import music resources or sound effects using the _rescomp_ tool, which is in charge of reading the files and converting them to binary.
 We have to differentiate that the files with music are in VGM format, while the files with sound effects are in WAV format.

 We will start by showing how to import a VGM file for use with the XGM driver.